Written by on . Last updated May 17th, 2026.

 2 Aftershocks detected

-This main shock was followed by 2 smaller aftershocks.
-At a distance of 22 km (14 mi) north-east of this earthquake, an aftershock struck 4 mins later.
+After this earthquake struck, 2 smaller aftershocks occurred.
+At a distance of 16 km (10 mi) north-east of this earthquake, an aftershock struck 4 mins later.
 It measured a magnitude of 4.3

 Overview of foreshocks and aftershocks